pluots/sql-udf/udf-examples/README.md

 docker run --rm -d -e MARIADB_ROOT_PASSWORD=example --name mariadb_udf_test mdb-example-so
 ```

+This will start it in headless mode.
+If you need to stop it, you can use
+`docker stop mariadb_udf_test`.
+(Note that the server will delete its docker image
+and thus its data upon stop, due to the `--rm` flag, so don't use this example
+for anything permanent).

 ## Local OS

 If you are building for your local SQL server, `cargo build` will create the